Rolling Blackouts: What Are They and How Long do They Last?

 Many people are familiar with blackouts.
 These unexpected power outages can knock out electricity in an entire area for a few minutes or a few days.

 Rolling blackouts sound similar, but they’re different than regular blackouts in a few key ways.
-Keep reading for a rundown on what rolling blackouts are, why they are needed, how they are managed and your chances of experiencing one this summer.
+Keep reading for a rundown on what rolling blackouts are, why they are needed, how they are managed and your chances of experiencing one this year.

 What is a Rolling Blackout?